SurafelK/First-Assignment/README.md

     docker run -it python-course-quiz-app

     Note: Use the -it option with docker run to enable seamless interaction with input fields in the terminal.

-🎮 Usage

-    Start the App: Launch the app and follow the prompts to begin your learning journey.
-    Learn: Dive into the provided content, covering programming fundamentals and Python-specific topics.
-    Quiz: Test your understanding with interactive quizzes.
-    Improve: Review your results to identify areas for improvement.